This post may contain affiliate links. Please read my disclosure and privacy policy.

 Preheat the oven to 350F (180C).
 Line a large baking sheet with parchment paper.

-Step Two: Mix All of the Ingredients
+Step Two: Mix the Dough

 Portion the dough into 12 equal scoops or balls and place on the prepared baking sheet.